john-kheir/ovcdoc_public/Installation/OVC_Node.md

 bash /tmp/pre-install.sh $REMOTEHOST
 ```

+(Note, name script is legacy, so no real pre-install, but just connect the node to ovc_git)

 `$REMOTEHOST` must be the remote ovc_git hostname (or ip), eg: be-scale-1.demo.greenitglobe.com

+(In case docker containers you have to specify the ip address of the Shuttle hosting the "master cloud space")
+(In case the master cloud space is hosted at mothership1 you have to specify the cloud space ip address)

 When the script is done, node should be ready.

-## Note
+### Note (@todo:Move to trouble section)

 The following scripts depend on the service.hrd files located at ```/opt/code/git/openvcloudEnvironments/$ENVIRONMENT/services/```

 So, if you are re-using a repo, make sure that your reflector and other ip addresses are correct and are in place, or else you will not be able to connect to the tunnels.

-### Automated script for the setup
+## Automated script for the setup of Open vStorage and all dependancies...

 On ovc_git, there is a script which will install everything needed on nodes for Open vStorage, etc.

-When the tunnels are ready, go to the folder which contains your environment repository (example):
+After having run the pre-install script, go to the folder which contains your environment repository (example):
 ```bash
 cd /opt/code/git/openvcloudEnvironments/be-dev-1/
 ```

+From here you have two options:
+- Use the « auto-detection setup (highly recommended)
-Then you can use the « auto-detection setup » or the « manual setup »
+- Or use the the « custom/manual setup »

-#### Auto-detection setup
+### Auto-detection setup
 This is the simplest way to setup a basic OVS environment if you follow default purpose.
 Just run this script as many time you have nodes:
 ```
 jspython scripts/cpunode-setup.py